mrxnn/firelite/README.md

+## Firelite :guitar: :violin: :saxophone:

 Firelite is a cross platform, lightweight **SQLite** manager written in [Qt](http://qt.io/).
 It has a very simple UI, including a table designer, query editor, history viewer and few other controls that can be docked, collapsed or removed.
 Editor comes with syntax highlighting and auto-completion that make it little easier to write complex queries.

 * The color scheme for syntax highlighting is inspired by the color scheme for *sequel* files in [notepad++](https://notepad-plus-plus.org/).
 It's not a complete clone though!